Small Planes: Critical reception

 AllMusic said that although Small Planes consisted of outtakes, the album was "as good as many bands' major works", and that it was a "unique and special, gentle, pure, and precious" record.
 Similarly, a writer for Audiogalaxy said that even if the album was "cobbled together out of tracks left behind between sessions for 1995's Glow and the present, Small Planes largely displays the consistent wholeness of a new studio release."
 They went on to describe it as one of the most beautiful albums released in 2001, and that it was "an essential purchase for even casual fans of the Innocence Mission, it's the rare odds-and-ends disc that works as a perfect point of introduction to this ethereally beautiful band."
 This sentiment was echoed by Tangzine, who also praised the collaboration between Karen and Don Peris, saying they were "a match made in heaven".
 They elaborated that Karen had "the ability to take you to another place and make you – in the course of a three minute song at least – forget the things that drag you down and prevent you from experiencing happiness and joy", and praised Don's "signature guitar tones and occasional backing vocals", which they said helped "create near perfect melodies and songs that rival anything [the band] have done in the past."
 Their writer also alluded to the then-recent September 11 attacks, and said the album would leave "a listener of any faith with a message of peace and hope that speaks volumes, especially in light of everything happening in our world today."

 In his review of the album, Jeffrey Overstreet described Small Planes as the "Pick of the Month" and said The Innocence Mission have "better 'leftover' songs than most bands' best work.
 Not only is this archival collection beautiful, but it's cohesive and thematic as well."
 He praised the inclusion of Mike Bitts and Steve Brown, band members who were largely absent from the 1999 album Birds of My Neighborhood, saying they bring "an energy and a vitality that varies the pace of [Small Planes] nicely."
 He summarized by rating the album four out of five, calling it "impressive".
-Jim Farber of New York Daily News said that although Small Planes was not as strong as their "finest" record, Birds of My Neighborhood, the album "has its charms.
+Jim Farber of the New York Daily News said that although Small Planes was not as strong as their "finest" record, Birds of My Neighborhood, the album "has its charms.
 As always, Peris' elliptical lyrics find great feeling in the ordinary scenes and tasks of the day.
 And her ascetic, acoustic-based tunes shine.
 You won't find a group with a wiser sense of wonder."
 In their review of the album, Paste said: "It takes a special band to evoke poetry out of a reviewer, but that's just what The Innocence Mission has done to our own Jason Killingsworth.
 His words convey the emotion that [the album] stirs in us better than any prose could".
 The remainder of the review consisted of a poem written by Killingsworth inspired by the album's content.